 In-water encounters are intended to be as low of an impact to whales as possible.
 As is often the case, the boat will stop a distance from the humpbacks, snorkelers will enter the water, and the whales will approach or pass on their own.

 As giving birth is one of the primary reasons the humpbacks make the long migration, it’s common to see calves.
 In some unforgettable encounters, whales and calves will spend time around the snorkelers, which in some cases has been longer than an hour!

-Big Blue Unlimited, based in
+Big Blue Collective, based in

 Leeward on Providenciales, is the primary whale watching excursion business.
 This eco-tour company specializes in small group snorkelling, diving, and charters, and has been pioneering whale watching from Providenciales for decades.